silmonli/hylia/src/posts/weeknote-1.md

 - Tensions were high and felt we weren’t performing at the the time.
 People’s wellbeing and supporting each other is vital
 - Implicitly trusting one another is key in a crisis.
 It’s very difficult to look back on decisions made in an fast paced evolving situation
 - We proved that our role was critical to the wider team and customers, so much so that we were asked to accelerate our ambitions
 - Finally, we need to take the time back and spend time ‘forming’ as a team.
 The pandemic forced us all into much more of a ‘storming’ phase.
-If you’re familiar with [Tucker’s stages of group development] (https://en.m.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development), it’s necessary to go through all stages in order for a team to grow, face up to challenges, tackle problems, find solutions, plan work, and deliver results.
+If you’re familiar with [Tucker’s stages of group development](https://en.m.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development), it’s necessary to go through all stages in order for a team to grow, face up to challenges, tackle problems, find solutions, plan work, and deliver results.

 Standing back, there was a realisation that we did the best we could in a unique moment that we will remember for the rest of our lives.
 We’re not in a bad place after all.
 As the wise of saying goes ‘Crises brings the best and worst out of us’.
 I think that sums it up very nicely.